xiic/PyTado/README.md

 Besides owning a Tado system, I have no connection with the Tado company themselves.
 PyTado was created for my own use, and for others who may wish to experiment with personal Internet of Things systems.
 I receive no help (financial or otherwise) from Tado, and have no business interest with them.
-This software is provided without warranty, according to the GNU Public Licence version 3, and should therefore not be used where it may endanger life, financial stakes, or cause discomfort and inconvenience to others.
+This software is provided without warranty, according to the GNU Public License version 3, and should therefore not be used where it may endanger life, financial stakes, or cause discomfort and inconvenience to others.

 ## Usage